brothers-DAO/bro-dex/README.md

 ## Wrapper module

 This module is supposed to be used by Frontends and other clients.
-It hides the complexity of the core module, and allows doing multiple operations at once, eg:
+It hides the complexity of the core module and allows doing multiple operations at once, eg:
   - Taking several orders that meet a limit criterion.
   - Taking orders + Submitting a Maker order.